arjanelolong/nodejs-bin-ctl/README.md

 # Description

 Create binary that will auto apply your json data to any API.
-Works similar to kubectl.
+Applying will automatically add, update and delete entries.

 # Notes